 On the surface, this sounds like progress.
 In practice, it's the same problem you've always had, only now it's wearing a sparkly hat.

 You didn't have fifty disconnected applications because you wanted them disconnected.
 You had them because each one solved a specific need, and nobody was thinking about the whole.
 Now, each of those vendors has added its own AI — trained on its own data silo, scoped to its own feature set, and blind to everything happening in the tools on either side.
-You don't have intelligence.
-You have fifty specialists who've never met.

 The real need was never "add AI to each app."
 It was end-to-end automation that works across your entire operation.
 And that requires a fundamentally different architecture.